Meet Our Team

 Laura received her BS from Simmons College.
 She earned an MS in Environmental Health Sciences and a PhD in Toxicology and Molecular Epidemiology from the University of California, Berkeley.
 In her free time, Laura enjoys spending time in the garden or on the water, sailing and kayaking with family.
 She is also on a quest to perfect her sourdough recipe.

-Marc Monseau has spent his professional career reaching, engaging, and influencing people through storytelling.
+Marc Monseau is a PharmStars Mentor Advisor.
+He has spent his professional career reaching, engaging, and influencing people through storytelling.

 Marc started as a reporter for Bloomberg Business News in their London offices, with stints in Copenhagen and Stockholm as a political correspondent.
 After returning to the US, Marc worked as Bloomberg’s healthcare reporter, covering pharmaceutical, medical device, and biotechnology companies and the ongoing debate over healthcare reform.